avid-technology/ctms-examples-java/Readme.md

     * The examples are implemented with Java 11, JDK 11.
     * The examples use REST and HATEOAS.
     * The examples apply a lot of code repetition to keep them self contained.
-    * The example SimpleSearchAsync shows, how asynchronous HTTP requests can be applied to use CTMS with reasteasy.
-    * The example SimpleSearchAsyncUnirest shows, how asynchronous HTTP requests can be applied to use CTMS with Unirest.
-(Unirest is the recommended API for async. communication.)
     * All examples are configured to use a connection timeout and a read/socket timeout of 60s each.
     * When running the examples it is required to pass an HTTP basic auth string via the command line.
 The HTTP basic auth string token can be obtained from Avid.
     * If appropriate for an example, the CTMS Registry is queried for the resource in question, instead using a hard coded URL.